ksu-cs-textbooks/cis526/content/B-CSS/03-selectors.md

 }
 ```

-Will make any element with a `readonly` attribute have gray text.
+will make any element with a `readonly` attribute have gray text.
 The value can also be specified exactly, i.e.

 ```css
 [href="www.k-state.edu"]